CEODemitri/nature/README.md

 1. attempt to control size of trending area, fail
 2. control max size of feature img, fail
 3. control over what i was doing, sporadic.

+10 06

+1. nodemon still not working for the way i need it
+2. new hero section content and layout
+3. shrinks the size of the article images to shrink the featured content section. horrible hack
+4. new fonts uploaded, Gruppo, Gloock